JahidShawn1914/Nipro/README.md

 This is the largest and most detailed project I’ve created to date, developed with HTML, CSS, and Bootstrap.
 The project is fully responsive, and designed to deliver a seamless experience across all screen sizes.
 It features multiple sections, each showcasing different aspects of front-end design and responsive layout.

 # Features
-Fully Responsive: Built with Bootstrap and custom CSS, adapting to desktops, tablets, and mobile devices for an optimized user experience.
+**Fully Responsive**: Built with Bootstrap and custom CSS, adapting to desktops, tablets, and mobile devices for an optimized user experience.
 Sectioned Layout:
 Features Section: An overview of core offerings, highlighting the unique values and strengths of the site.